openculinary/blog/content/posts/fortnightly-update-2020-06-05.md

 ---
 **Updated Website Prototypes**

-Please take a look at the latest v6 website prototypes from **Monica** and provide your feedback.
-Mobile versions should also be arriving in the near future.

 One of the features of the screens that may involve the most complex user interactions and information presentation is the selection, display and navigation of planned meals (calendarization).

 **Architecture Investments**